kandicegg/kandicegg.github.io/README.md

 # kandicegg.github.io
-personal site built in html and css
+personal site built with html and css